BanyanCo/NEAR-Bounty-Board/.github/ISSUE_TEMPLATE/-bounty-request-.md

 > Put the name and website of the sponsoring organization

 ## Rules
-> Put rules and ellgibility submissions for this bounty.
+> Put rules and eligibility submissions for this bounty.

 ## Github User Names of Judges